-It's important to note that the conditions inside your kitchen, such as humidity and temperature, can affect the outcome of any homemade bread.
+- Adjust to the seasons: It's important to note that the conditions inside your kitchen, such as humidity and temperature, can affect the outcome of any homemade bread.
 The quantities of flour and water required to make a suitable dough may need to be adjusted.
 You might also find that these needs change throughout the year as the climate in your home shifts with the seasons.

 - Store this fresh crusty bread (lean dough bread) unwrapped at room temperature.
 Once the bread is sliced, store it in paper.
 Lean bread is made with little or no fat or sugar, and no preservatives, so it should be eaten within 2 days.

 - To freeze the bread, transfer the loaf or slices to a freezer bag and remove as much air as possible.
 Alternatively, wrap the loaf in plastic wrap and then in foil.
 Freeze the bread for up to 3 months for best quality.

 - If you have leftover dried-out bread, use your food processor to turn it into breadcrumbs or make croutons.
 Freeze crumbs or croutons in airtight containers or bags.